aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 #### Outputs from `plot_uncertainty()`
 Output plots (.pdf) and corresponding data (.csv) will be saved to the mean folder for scenario group a.

 ### Instructions for your first test runs with CALAND

-Once you have completed [installing R or R and RStudio, and downloading CALAND](#instructions-for-your-first-test-runs-with-caland), you will have a local copy of all the R scripts, four example input scenario files, a carbon input file,  all the raw files for creating new input files on your local computer, and the tools to use them.
+Once you have completed <span style="color:blue">installing R or R and RStudio, and downloading CALAND</span>, you will have a local copy of all the R scripts, four example input scenario files, a carbon input file,  all the raw files for creating new input files on your local computer, and the tools to use them.
 Now you can use the carbon and scenario input files that were already created with `write_caland_inputs()` to do a test run with  `CALAND()` and two of the plotting functions: `plot_caland()` and `plot_scen_types()`.

 ##### Load the `CALAND()`, `plot_caland()`, and `plot_scen_types()` functions in R
 1. Open the following R files containing the functions (located in your caland-3.0.0/ directory): CALAND.r, plot\_caland.r, and plot\_scen\_types.r.